-In the Department of Computer Science & Engineering, we take Academic Misconduct seriously and expect you to do the same.
+In the School of Computer Science & Engineering, we take Academic Misconduct seriously and expect you to do the same.
 The good news is that the vast majority of you will do so.
 The bad news is that historical evidence indicates that some students will submit work that is not their own, shortchanging not only their own learning but undermining the atmosphere of trust and individual achievement that characterizes CSE's academic community.

 Historically, CSE courses account for a large percentage of all Academic Misconduct cases at the UW each year, even though our courses represent only a much smaller percent of the student enrollment.
 The purpose of this page is to make our expectations as clear as possible in the hope that we will reduce the number of Academic Misconduct violations that occur.
 Although most violations involve program code, the expectations apply to any work done for a course.
 The basic principle under which we operate is that each of you is expected to submit your own work.
 In general, any activity you engage in for the purpose of earning credit while avoiding learning, or to help others do so, is likely to be an act of Academic Misconduct.

 As a particular example, attempting to take credit for someone else's work by turning it in as your own constitutes plagiarism, which is a serious violation of basic academic standards.
-From the attention that the department pays to the Academic Misconduct issue, some of you will get the idea that any discussion of assignments is somehow a violation of academic principle.
+From the attention that the school pays to the Academic Misconduct issue, some of you will get the idea that any discussion of assignments is somehow a violation of academic principle.
 Such a conclusion, however, is wrong.
 In CSE courses it is usually appropriate to ask others -- the TA, the instructor, or other students -- for hints and debugging help or to talk generally about problem-solving strategies and program structure, as well as lecture and textbook content.
 In fact, we strongly encourage you to seek such assistance when you need it.
 The important point, however, is embodied in the following rule:

 Rule 1: You must indicate on your submission any assistance you received.
 If you make use of such assistance without giving proper credit, you may be guilty of plagiarism.